Proper rainbow saturation for trees: Introduction

 This paper concerns an edge-colouring variant of the saturation number.
 An \emph{edge-colouring} of a graph $G$ is a function $\phi:E(G)\to C$, where $C$ is an arbitrary set of so-called \emph{colours}.
 An edge-colouring $\phi$ of a graph $G$ is \emph{proper} if, for all $e,f \in E(G)$, $e\cap f\neq \emptyset$ implies $\phi(e)\neq \phi(f)$.
 An edge-colouring is \emph{rainbow} if every edge receives a different colour, i.e., it is injective.
 For graphs $G$ and $H$, and an edge-colouring $\phi$ of $G$, a \emph{rainbow copy of $H$} in $G$ under $\phi$ is a subgraph $H'$ of $G$ isomorphic to $H$ such that the restriction of $\phi$ to $E(H')$ is rainbow.

 Given a graph $H$, we say that a graph $G$ is \emph{properly rainbow $H$-saturated} if the following hold: \begin{enumerate} \item There is a proper edge colouring of $G$ containing no rainbow copy of $H$; \item For every $e \notin E(G)$, every proper edge colouring of $G+e$ contains a rainbow copy of $H$. \end{enumerate} The \emph{proper rainbow saturation number} $\prsat(n,H)$ is the minimum number of edges in a properly rainbow $H$-saturated graph.
 This was introduced in 2022 by Bushaw, Johnston, and Rombach~\cite{Bushaw2022} as a natural analogue of the rainbow extremal number, introduced by Keevash, Mubayi, Sudakov, and Verstra\"ete~\cite{keevash2007rainbow} in 2007.
 While $\prsat(n,H)$ is referred to in~\cite{Bushaw2022} as the rainbow saturation number, since a function termed the rainbow saturation number has already been studied in the literature (see, e.g., \cite{barrus2017colored}, \cite{behague2024rainbow}, \cite{girao2020rainbow}), we call $\prsat(n,H)$ the proper rainbow saturation number instead.
 A straightforward application of a result of K\'azsonyi and Tuza~\cite{Kaszonyi1986} shows that $\prsat(n, H) = O(n)$ for all $H$~\cite{pcbjr,pcbj}.
+We show in~\cite{other} $\prsat(n,H) = \Omega(n)$ whenever $H$ has no isolated edge.
+So in fact $\prsat(n,H) = \Theta(n)$ for all connected $H$.

 In this paper we focus our attention on the proper rainbow saturation number of trees.
 In particular, we provide asymptotically tight bounds for several infinite families of trees.
 Prior to this work, asymptotically tight bounds on $\prsat(n,H)$ were only known for $H = C_4$ (Halfpap, Lidický, and Masařík~\cite{halfpap2024proper}), and $H = P_4$ (Bushaw, Johnston, and Rombach~\cite{halfpap2024proper}).